Frequently Asked Questions

 También, hay un resumen de los aspectos financieros del estudio en el extranjero, que incluye los costos y la ayuda financiera.
 Las preguntas son bienvenidas durante esta sesión.
 Los amigos y la familia pueden atender también.
 Se ofrece Abroad 101 varias veces cada semana.
 Se puede ver el horario acá.

-Ud. tiene acceso a los siguientes recursos: "The Essential Guide to Education Abroad" (La guía esencial para el estudio en el extranjero), Program-Specific Handbooks (el manual para cada programa), y muchos otros recursos de nuestro sitio.
+Ud. tiene acceso a los siguientes recursos: Accepted Student Guide (La guía esencial para el estudio en el extranjero), y muchos otros recursos de nuestro sitio.
 También Ud. puede atender las siguientes orientaciones “requeridas” para los estudiantes salientes: la orientación general y la orientación especifica al programa.
 La única cosa que Ud. no puede ver sin una contraseña es la lista de todas las cosas que tiene que hacer el estudiante antes de ser aceptado a un programa.
 Se puede pedir su estudiante permiso a esta información si es necesario.
 Adicionalmente, si el estudiante va a estudiar en el extranjero con un proveedor de programa, los proveedores tendrán sus propios recursos también.

 Ofrecemos una variedad de servicios a los estudiantes antes de, durante, y después de sus estudios en el extranjero.
 Unos ejemplos son:

 - Damos asesoría y recursos para elegir el programa mejor para su estudiante

 - Ayuda durante el proceso de aplicarse

 - Una conexión con un gerente del programa quien es un experto en los detalles del programa especifica

 - Recursos e información sobre el proceso de obtener un pasaporte y/o visa